-Planned designs for renovations, modifications, additions or new construction within the facility should facilitate continuous personal contact and interaction between the custody staff and inmates.
-This contact should be by direct physical observation of all cells, dayrooms and recreation areas.
-Electronic surveillance may be used to augment the observation of inmates but shall not be used as a substitute for personal contact and interaction.
+Planned designs for renovations, modifications, additions, or new construction within the facility should facilitate personal communication with incarcerated persons and direct visual observation of all cells, dayrooms, and out of cell time areas.
+Electronic surveillance may be used to augment the observation of incarcerated persons but shall not be used as a substitute for personal communication.